stolostron/rhacm-docs/manage_cluster/import_cli.md

   kubectl get secret ${cluster_name}-import -n ${cluster_namespace} -o jsonpath={.data.import\\.yaml} | base64 --decode > import.yaml
   ```

-3. Log in to your target managed cluster.
+3. Log in to your target _managed_ cluster.

-4. Apply the `endpoint-crd.yaml` that was generated in previous step.
-Run the following commands:
+4. Apply the `endpoint-crd.yaml` that was generated in step 1.
+Run the following command:

   ```
   kubectl apply -f endpoint-crd.yaml
   ```

-5. Apply the `import.yaml` file.
+5. Apply the `import.yaml` file that was generated in step 2.
+Run the following command:

   ```
   kubectl apply -f import.yaml